-Article 2.2 Health Professions Curriculum Committee - The Health Professions Curriculum Committee provides oversight, guidance, and evaluation of the curricula for Health Professions programs.
-The Committee oversees curriculum planning, scheduling, development, and assessment.
-The Health Professions Curriculum Committee Chair reports to the Health Professions Education Executive Committee regarding major curricular revisions, and results of course assessments.
+Article 2.2 Health Professions Curriculum Committee - The Health Professions Curriculum Committee provides review, guidance, evaluation, and documentation of proposed new curriculum content and changes to existing curricula for educational program in the SHP.
+The Chair reports annually to the Health Professions Education Executive Committee regarding major curricular revisions and results of course assessments.
 The Committee's membership is composed of Health Professions faculty and students, an interdisciplinary cross section of BCM faculty members with teaching responsibilities in Health Professions programs, and non-voting ex officio members representing other School of the College and additional bodies, as approved by the Dean.
 Committee members are appointed by the Dean, School of Health Professions, with input from the Health Professions program directors.